 initializing the method with $t_0=0$.

 Of course, to be able to mathematically solve this easily, one needs to be able at time $t_k$ to compute $\lambda(t)$ on $(t_k,+\infty)$ if no other point occurs.
 This in particular happens if the filtration $\mathcal{F}_t$ is reduced to the filtration generated by the points themselves and this is what we will assume here.
-Of course all algorithms discussed here, can easily be adapted to richer filtrations, as long as the computation of $\lambda(t)$ on $(t_k,+\infty)$ if no other point occurs is doable. \\
+Of course all algorithms discussed here can easily be adapted to richer filtrations, as long as the computation of $\lambda(t)$ on $(t_k,+\infty)$ can be carried out (if no other point occurs). \\

 In this situation, two cases might happen, each of them leading to a different algorithm: \begin{description} \item[Transformation method:] The function $\lambda(t)$ on $(t_k,+\infty)$ (and if no other point occurs) has an easily computable primitive function with inverse $\Lambda^{-1}(t)$.
 Then \eqref{eqrefinv} reduces to